 A study compiled in 2008 By Dalbar Inc. showed that over the previous 20 years the average annual return of the stocks in the S&P average was 9%.
 During the same period, the average return of the average Mutual Fund was 8% the difference probably the result of fees and commissions.
 However, the average mutual fund investor earned only 3% per year.
 How is it possible those investors under-performed their mutual funds by 5% per year, and why when sitting and holding an index fund would have returned 9% did the average investor do only 3%?

 The answer, I suspect, is not that complicated.
 Twenty years of managing other people’s money leads to the conclusion that it has little to do with intelligence, and everything to do with the investor’s emotion.
-While it is not particularly difficult to pick a good investing (find a well-managed companies with a durable competitive advantage) or if that is too much trouble, to buy the low fee index fund.
+While it is not particularly difficult to pick a good investing (find a well-managed companies with a durable competitive advantage) or if that is too much trouble, to buy the low fee index funds.
 The hard part is sitting quietly as the market slowly turns totally irrational.

 Investors work hard to accumulate investable assets, and during a bear market as they watch the value of their portfolio decrease week after week it is easy to confuse volatility with risk.
 The point to remember is the distinction between intrinsic value (what the business is really worth and market value (the price quoted daily by the irrational Mr. Market).
 Contrary to the belief of efficient market theory most of the day-to-day movement in stock prices is based on noise and has little relation to the actual value of the company.